cbazil114/regex-tutorial/README.md

 * ```([a-z0-9_\.-]+)```
 * ```([\da-z\.-]+)```
 * ```([a-z\.]{2,6})```</br>

-If you were searching username@gmail.com, the three groups would be "username", "gmail", and "com".
+If you were searching email@hotmail.com, the three groups would be "email", "hotmail", and "com".

 ### Bracket Expressions